C-Tran (Washington): The Vine

 The Vine is a bus rapid transit service along Fourth Plain Boulevard and Fort Vancouver Way between downtown Vancouver and Vancouver Mall.
 Ten new low-floor, articulated, hybrid buses provide service every 10–15 minutes in mixed traffic to curbside stations.
 The Vine replaced routes 4 and 44, which collectively carried over 6,000 trips daily.
 Among the project's expected benefits were that transit signal priority and off-board fare collection would increase the speed of the bus by about ten minutes compared to existing service.
 Studies on the corridor began in 2008, and funding for the $53 million project was approved in July 2014, with 80% federal money, 6% state, and 14% local.
 A full funding grant agreement for $38.5 million from the Federal Transit Administration was signed on September 10, 2015.

 Construction began with a groundbreaking ceremony held at the planned downtown terminus on August 24, 2015, and finished in January 2017.
 A grand opening ceremony was held on January 7, 2017, and it officially opened on January 8, 2017.

-In November 2014, opponents of the projects filed a lawsuit challenging C-Tran's authority to use federal funds for bus rapid transit without voter approval.
+The original line on Fourth Plain was later renamed the Green Line.

+In 2018, C-Tran proposed the Mill Plain BRT, a new bus line to the Vine system that connects downtown Vancouver to the newly constructed Mill Plain Transit Center via Mill Plain Blvd.
+Service started on October 1, 2023, as the Red Line.
+A third line on Old Highway 99 between Downtown Vancouver and Salmon Creek is planned to begin construction in 2025 and open in 2027.

 Fares

-Effective November 20, 2022, C-Tran cash fares are as follows: